 The player uses a basic interface much like the new Windows Media Player lite does in Windows 7.
-The controls only become visible if the user moves the mouse cursor into the interface.
-It is then possible to load movies or music, configure and control playback settings and various other options.
+The controls only become visible if the user moves the mouse cursor on the interface.
+It is then possible to load movies or music, configure and control playback settings, and use various other options.

-Some of the features that speak for SPlayer are that it is Open Source, uses GPU acceleration, has a low installation size, rather low memory and cpu footprint and uses binary codecs to playback videos.
-The only problem could be the non-English homepage which could make it difficulty to get support or questions answered.
+Some of the features that speak for SPlayer are that it is Open Source, uses GPU acceleration, has a low installation size, rather low memory and cpu footprint, and that it uses binary codecs to playback videos.
+The only problem could be the non-English homepage which could make it difficult to get support or questions answered.

 SPlayer is available from the developer’s website.
 It worked fine in Windows 7 Professional and is likely to work in other Windows operating systems as well.